MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Now let me warn you upfront, if your engineers have not done TDD before, it can be challenging.

 The first time I saw test driven development I saw someone demonstrate it by writing some code, running something, and a bunch lights on the screen went green.
-It looked really simple almost magical.
-I thought, great, all I need to do is go home and write tests and then I won’t have any bugs.
+It looked really simple, almost magical.
+I thought, great, all I need to do is go home and do TDD and then I wonâ€™t have any bugs.

-So, I went home, spent a very frustrating day or two trying to write a useful test against the system I was working on at that time and I failed dismally.
-I could not write a single useful test let alone write it before I wrote its implementation - you see, the code I had written up to that point in my life was not unit testable.
+So, I went home, spent a very frustrating two days trying to write a useful test against the current system I was working on at.
+I failed dismally!
+I could not write a single useful test let alone write it before I wrote its implementation.
+You see, the problem was that the code I had written up to that point in my life was not unit testable - it was super glued wooden blocks.

-It took me more than a year of occasionally dabbling with TDD to understand how to do it, and another year to start practicing it, but once I began to get into it, I began to realize how powerful it is.
+It took me more than a year of occasionally dabbling with TDD to understand how to do it, and another year to start practicing it, AND once I began to get into it, I began to realize how powerful it is.

 #### Best way to learn TDD ####

-So, if it is so hard to learn, what is the best way to learn it?
-At a high level, there are two things you need to learn TDD : **Exposure and Time**.
+So, if TDD is so hard to learn, what is the best way to learn it?
+At a high level, there are two things you need to learn TDD : **Time and Exposure**.

-For me, I needed a year to think about it and a few failed attempts at applying it before I got it.
+For me, I needed a year to think about it and several failed attempts at applying it before I got it.

 In terms of learning resources, probably the most I learnt about TDD was at a code retreat.
-Code retreats are a daylong event of intentional practice in a collaborative coding environment.
-In Johannesburg there are community ones that are free to attend once or twice a year on a Saturday.
+Code retreats are a day long event of intentional practice in a collaborative coding environment.
+In Johannesburg, there are community ones once or twice a year on a Satuday that are free to attend.

-Now, sometimes it’s challenging to get people with busy lives to attend events on their Saturdays.
-If you or your team are in this position I would recommend spending the money getting someone to come and host an internal company code retreat.
+Now, sometimes itâ€™s challenging to get people with busy lives to attend events on their Saturdays.
+If you or your team are in this position I would recommend spending the money getting someone in to host an internal company code retreat.

 I warn you though, don't expect to get TDD ninjas after one day at a CodeRetreat.
-It is going to take several positive exposures to the practice and an extended period of time applying it before you will see major returns.
+It is going to take several positive exposures to the practice and an extended period of time applying it before you will see returns.

 That said it is worth every bit of effort you put in to it because the return is so high.